Abrahamogbedobor/wireshark-analysis/README.md

 <img src="https://i.imgur.com/oWiUV5r.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This filter "ip.src == 142.250.1.139", is for a specific spurce IP address unlike the previous one that was for a specific IP address.
-The lists contains packets that only came from 142.250.1.139.
+This is the source IP address of the user under my investigation, the filtered lists contains packets that only came from 142.250.1.139.
 </p>
 <br />